Frequently Asked Questions

 Absolutely!
 Photography of our collections and exhibitions for personal use is encouraged.
 We would love to see your photos, too, so feel free to tag us on any of our social media channels!
 Please be advised that photography and videography should not disrupt the movement or experiences of other guests.

 Of course!
-Ask a staff member how to connect to our guest network.
+Ask at the Front Desk for information to connect to our guest network.

 Is AMOS accessible to visitors with disabilities?